Common emitter: Low-frequency voltage amplifier

 A typical example of the use of a common-emitter amplifier is shown in Figure 3.

 Figure 3: Single-ended npn common-emitter amplifier with emitter degeneration.
 The AC-coupled circuit acts as a level-shifter amplifier.
 Here, the base–emitter voltage drop is assumed to be 0.65 volts.

 The input capacitor C removes any DC component of the input, and the resistors R_{1} and R_{2} bias the transistor so that it will remain in active mode for the entire range of the input.
 The output is an inverted copy of the AC component of the input that has been amplified by the ratio R_{C}/R_{E} and shifted by an amount determined by all four resistors.
 Because R_{C} is often large, the output impedance of this circuit can be prohibitively high.
 To alleviate this problem, R_{C} is kept as low as possible and the amplifier is followed by a voltage buffer like an emitter follower.

 Radio

 Common-emitter amplifiers are also used in radio frequency circuits, for example to amplify faint signals received by an antenna.
 In this case it is common to replace the load resistor with a tuned circuit.
 This may be done to limit the bandwidth to a narrow band centered around the intended operating frequency.
 More importantly it also allows the circuit to operate at higher frequencies as the tuned circuit can be used to resonate any inter-electrode and stray capacitances, which normally limit the frequency response.
 Common emitters are also commonly used as low-noise amplifiers.

-Audio

-Common-emitter amplifiers are also used for audio amplifiers.
-For example, a do it yourself or hobbyist application of the common-emitter amplifier is presented in.